shourovj/shourovj.github.io/bggen/blog-base/content/epilepsy.md

 Summary: Meditations and reflections of a (former?) epileptic
 Image: https://media.npr.org/assets/img/2023/02/13/gettyimages-956351618-439dfbeecd642f753b2880ee4ebca163ddf8f8e4.jpg

-*My New Year's resolution is to blog regularly, even if it means writing random nonsense that has little to do with research.
+> *My New Year's resolution is to blog regularly, even if it means writing random nonsense that has little to do with research.
 To start, I wanted to tell the story of my health for my research career.
 This is not a pity party but a documentary effort.
 Now that I think I have (fingers crossed) closed this chapter of my life, I feel ready to write a bit about it.
 A lot of this story is about me being stupid.
 Don't be stupid like me.*

+### Beginnings

 I had my first seizure when I was 21, on Thanksgiving day my senior year of college.
 After four days straight of roughly 2-3 hours of sleep a night, I collapsed in the living room while studying for a final.
 Losing the ability to read while looking at a dense math book is strange---I wasn't sure if I was just out of my depth or something was actually wrong until I felt a buzzing numb sensation move up my body while trying to sound out the word "the."
 As I woke up, I thought my dad was kidding when he told me I had just had a seizure.